dan-fritchman/DanFritchmanOverleafTemplate/readme.md

 # Overleaf Template

-For PDF-destined nerd-format writing at overleaf.com.
+For PDF-destined nerd-format Latex-PDF publication-writing at [overleaf.com](https://www.overleaf.com).

 Uses the [Overleaf Markdown Package](https://www.overleaf.com/learn/latex/Articles/How_to_write_in_Markdown_on_Overleaf) to avoid as much of this Latex insanity as it can.
 And uses IEEE formatting.